MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 ## Overview

 The C & C++ languages are powerful, but can suffer from a class of bugs that affect program correctness and program security.
-Starting in Visual Studio 2019 version 16.9, the Microsoft C/C++ compiler (MSVC) and IDE supports the *AddressSanitizer*.
+Starting in Visual Studio 2019 version 16.9, the Microsoft C/C++ compiler (MSVC) and IDE supports the *AddressSanitizer* sanitizer.
 AddressSanitizer (ASan) is a compiler and runtime technology that exposes many hard-to-find bugs with **zero** false positives:

 - [Alloc/dealloc mismatches](error-alloc-dealloc-mismatch.md) and [`new`/`delete` type mismatches](error-new-delete-type-mismatch.md)
 - [Allocations too large for the heap](error-allocation-size-too-big.md)